 Even the most artful and comprehensive grant proposal may not convey all the information necessary for a foundation to make a fully informed decision about a grant request.
-And sometimes, there is nothing to replace the opportunity to sit down face-to-face with an applicant, see agency staff in action, and flesh out important details about an organization or program.
+And sometimes, there is nothing that can replace the opportunity to sit down face-to-face with an applicant, see agency staff in action, and flesh out important details about an organization or program.

 To ensure that all information is provided and gathered in a reliable and accessible manner and that no “basic” information is overlooked, below is an outline of a typical pre-grant site visit, including questions that are commonly asked by site visitors.